open-telemetry/opentelemetry-python/docs/getting-started.rst

 In most cases, you can instead *export* this data to an application performance monitoring backend to be visualized and queried.
 It's also common to aggregate span and trace information from multiple services into a single database, so that actions requiring multiple services can still all be visualized together.

 This concept of aggregating span and trace information is known as distributed tracing.
 One such distributed tracing backend is known as Jaeger.
 The Jaeger project provides an all-in-one Docker container with a UI, database, and consumer.

-Let's bring it up now:
+Run the following command to start Jaeger:

 .. code-block:: sh